sderosiaux/every-single-day-i-tldr/README.md

 I'm reading mostly about Scala, Data Engineering, Java, Javascript, Big Data, DDD, and technology. :muscle:

-> Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:
+- I'm the co-founder of https://www.conduktor.io/, the best Desktop application to manage a Kafka ecosystem.
+Download, Install, Connect, done!

-I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
-I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.
+- I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

 # 06-03-2021